oicrow/notebook/C/CS50_2019/Lecture3/Lecture_node.md

 <br>

 ## Example 1 - Finding Mike Smith
 See the codes below.
 It is the very pseudocode we discussed in week 0.
 In the line 8 and 11, there are "Go back to" commands, which stand for loops.
-In the code right below, it used "Search left/right half of book" commands, which stand for recursion instead.
-As you see, the lower code looks much simpler.
+In the code on the right, it used "Search left/right half of book" commands, which stand for recursion instead.
+As you see, the code on the right looks much simpler.

 <br><p align="center"><img src="/C/CS50_2019/Lecture3/images/Lecture 3 - Algorithm_19.png" width="45%" height="45%" title="recursion finding mike smith" alt="recursion finding mike smith"></img>&nbsp;&nbsp;<img src="/C/CS50_2019/Lecture3/images/Lecture 3 - Algorithm_20.png" width="45%" height="45%" title="recursion finding mike smith" alt="recursion finding mike smith"></img></p><br>